Assessment and award

 Tax-free status of grants

-Questions related to the taxation of grants should be addressed to the tax authorities.
-Read more about tax-free status here: https://www.taike.fi/en/information-about-artist-grants
+Any questions about the taxation of grants should be addressed to the tax authorities.
+Read more about tax-free status here:

 Each grant recipient is required to declare the grant on their tax return.
 The Foundation will file annual tax notifications of the grants paid out, as required by tax regulations.
-If a grant is used to employ assisting staff, the recipient will be obligated to withhold their taxes and deal with all employer contributions.
-Further information on the tax-exempt amount and taxation of individuals:and Detailed guidance on grants, valid as of 2022.
+If a grant is used to employ assisting staff, the recipient will be obliged to withhold their taxes and deal with all employer contributions.
+You can find further information on the tax-exempt amount on the Finnish Tax Administration’s pages here:

 Grant recipients fall within the statutory earnings-related pension scheme under the Farmers’ Pensions Act (MYEL).
 The Act requires the awarder of a grant to declare the grants that it has awarded to the insurance institution, the Farmers’ Social Insurance Institution (Mela).
 Grant recipients are obliged to take out insurance when certain conditions are fulfilled.
-Further information: www.mela.fi.
+Further information is available at:

 Registration of grant applicants and recipients and verification of details

-- for the details of grant applicants and recipients to be collected into registers of applicants and recipients, where the Foundation will record the information required for processing of applications and for payment and monitoring of awarded grants (read the Foundation’s GDPR Privacy Statement here);
+- for the details of grant applicants and recipients to be collected into registers of applicants and recipients, where the Foundation will record the information required for processing of applications and for payment and monitoring of awarded grants. https://parkinsonsaatio.fi/en/privacy-statement/

-- to publication of grant recipients on the Foundation’s website;
+- to any publication about grant recipients on the Foundation’s website;

 - for the Foundation to verify any grants awarded by other foundations as required.